Our same sex divorce lawyers can provide you with expert advice to protect your interests if your same sex relationship breaks down

-How to protect your assets
+How can you protect your assets?

 In a similar way to divorce proceedings, it is also important to consider your joint and individual assets when ending a civil partnership.
 If you do not already have a pre-civil partnership agreement in place, which sets out the details of assets/belongings and what should happen to them if the relationship breaks down, then you may need expert legal advice on this.

 At Moore Barlow, our team of same sex divorce lawyers can provide you with services regarding the protection of your assets as well as legal help regarding the division of assets in the event that there isn’t a pre-civil partnership agreement.
 We understand that these sorts of disputes can be a difficult and stressful time for our clients, which is why our experienced divorce solicitors will approach your case with the sensitivity and care it demands.

 Separating as same sex parents